-In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
-FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+In order to ensure that tap water is safe to drink.
+EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
+FDA regulations establish limits for contaminants in bottled TCEQ completed an assessment of your source water, and Robinson, 3200 SW Freeway, Suite 2600, Houston, TX water which must provide the same protection for public health.